-Pete Carroll regrets Seahawks didn’t sign Colin Kaepernick, says another NFL team is interested in him now
+Pete Carroll regrets fact Seahawks didn’t sign Colin Kaepernick, says another team is interested in him now

 So could Seattle consider Kaepernick now?

-Carroll said probably not, saying he likes the quarterback room the team has at the moment with Wilson backed up by veteran Geno Smith, who recently re-signed to return for a second season, and former Washington State University standout Aaron Gordon having signed as an undrafted free agent.
+Carroll said probably not, saying he likes the quarterback room the team has at the moment with Wilson backed up by veteran Geno Smith, who recently re-signed to return for a second season, and former WSU standout Aaron Gordon having signed as an undrafted free agent.

 “We’re kind of set-up right now, so football-wise it doesn’t seem to fit is.
 But you know, there’s a lot of time here, we’ll see what happens.”